Chaophraya Bodindecha: Laotian Rebellion wars

 In 1826, King Anouvong of Vientiane rebelled against Siamese rule in Lao Rebellion.
 Bodindecha with the title Phraya Rajasupawadi was assigned Southern Laos and the Kingdom of Champassak.
 Bodindecha managed to take the city of Champassak and capture King Nyô and send him to Bangkok.
 Chaophraya Aphaiphuthon the Samuha Nayok fell ill and died during the campaigns in 1827.
-King Rama III then elevated Bodindecha to Chao Phraya Rajasupawadi and transferred the responsibilities of the Samuha Nayok to him.
+King Rama III then elevated Bodindecha to Chaophraya Rajasupawadi and transferred the responsibilities of the Samuha Nayok to him.
 When Prince Maha Sakdi Polsep, the leader of the campaign, returned to Bangkok, Bodindecha was left in charge in Laos.
 He brought the renowned Lao Buddha image Phra Bang from Vientiane to Bangkok (which would later be returned to Vientiane in 1867).

 Upon his return to Bangkok, King Rama III commanded Bodindecha to return to Laos in order to completely destroy the city of Vientiane to prevent further rebellions.
 During this time, Emperor Minh Mạng sent Vietnamese envoys to bring Anouvong from Nghệ An Province back to Vientiane to negotiate.
 Anouvong, however, ambushed the Siamese garrisons and retook Vientiane.
 The position of Bodindecha's encampment at Nong Khai became insecure so Bodindecha decided to retreat south.
 Anouvong sent his son Raxavong Ngao to lead Lao army to pursue Bodindecha.
 Bodindecha decided to meet his enemies at Bokwan (modern Si Chiang Mai District, Nong Khai Province).
 Rattanakosin Chronicles of the Third Reign from 1931 gives accounts on personal engagements between Bodindecha and Raxavong Ngao in the Battle of Bokwan.
 Raxavong Ngao drove Bodindecha off his horse and rushed his spear at the Siamese general that narrowly missed.
 Raxavong Ngao then slashed Bodindecha with sword but Bodindecha's younger brother ran to aid and received the blow and died.
 Bodindecha took the opportunity to stab Raxavong's thigh with knife.
 Siamese soldiers came to rescue and shot Raxavong Ngao at his knee.
 Lao soldiers then carried Raxavong Ngao off the battlefield.

 Bodindecha's victory at the Battle of Bokwan in 1828 caused Anouvong to flee to Xiang Khuoang.
 Chao Noy the ruler of Muang Phuan told Bodindecha the whereabouts of Anouvong so that Bodindecha managed to send his men to capture Anouvong and sent him as captive to Bangkok.
-Upon his return to Bangkok, King Rama III officially invested him with the title of Chao Phraya Bodindecha the Samuha Nayok Prime Minister of Northern Siam.
+Upon his return to Bangkok, King Rama III officially invested him with the title of Chaophraya Bodindecha the Samuha Nayok Prime Minister of Northern Siam.
 The title name "Bodindecha" was from the king's personal name "Chetsadabodin".